James-S-Santangelo/umc/README.md

 ### Manuscript: The effects of environmental heterogeneity within a city on the evolution of clines
 #### Authors: James S. Santangelo, Cindy Roux, and Marc T. J. Johnson

-This project has been accepted at Journal of Ecology] <br>
+This project has been accepted at Journal of Ecology

 ### Abstract